kezz93/airspace-hugo/exampleSite/content/english/about.md

 ---
-title: "About Our Company"
+title: "About IZ Homes"
-description: "this is meta description"
+# description: "this is meta description"
 bg_image: "images/feature-bg.jpg"
 layout: "about"
 draft: false